tohyuting/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario, together with a sequence diagram, to show how the remove macro mechanism behaves at each step.
 ![Remove Macro Command Sequence Diagram](images/RemoveMacroCommandSequenceDiagram.png)

-The user decides that he/she no longer needs the macro with the alias "uwm" and decides to remove it.
-He does this by executing the `removemacro uwm` command.
+The user decides that he/she no longer needs the macro with the alias "uw" and decides to remove it.
+He does this by executing the `removemacro uw` command.

 1. Parsing
 The input string will be passed to the `RemoveMacroCommand parser`.
 By matching the prefixes provided, `RemoveMacroCommandParser#parse` then attempts to create a new instance of `Alias` by parsing the arguments provided.
 If the `Alias` is